 History Background

 The “blockchain” has become the most popular concept nowadays.
 Traditional internet solves the transmission of information but cannot solve the problem of “Transitive Trust” at low cost.
 The multi-center, intermediary, self-organizing, data-sharing trusted network can be formed through the remold of the application of block chain and the block chain of traditional industries.
-Blockchain technology will drive the world migrate to the value of the Internet from the information Internet.
-Digitize the asset, break the industry barriers, release the liquidity of the real economy, promote the development of the economy through the excavation of the value of the real economy.
+Blockchain technology will drive the world migrating from the information Internet to the value of the Internet.
+Digitization of the real asset, break the industry barriers, release the liquidity of the real economy, promote the development of the economy through the excavation of the value of the real economy.

-Guess is a daily entertainment pastime of human, initially using for the fair lottery draw, and finally gradually evolving into an industry of game guess, two-person game, welfare lottery, entertainment financing and so on.
-Fair guessing chain is a Fair guessing service platform serving for the Guess scene, taking the guess scene of the modern society as the pointcut, including sports guess, game guess, lottery draw and so on, using block chain technology to serve the fair guess, public guess, which designed to solve the dispute issues of information easy to tamper, the middle channel is not credible dispute issues in the process of the traditional guessing scenes, increasing circulation efficiency, reducing transaction costs, protecting customer interests.
+Guess is a daily entertainment pastime of human, initially used for the fair lottery draw, and finally gradually evolving into an industry of game guess, two-person game, welfare lottery, entertainment financing and so on.
+Fair guessing chain is a Fair guessing service platform serving for the Guess scene, taking the guess scene of the modern society as the cutpoint, including sports guess, game guess, lottery draw etc, using block chain technology to serve the fair guess, public guess, which designed to solve the dispute issues of information easy to tamper, the middle channel is not credible dispute issues in the process of the traditional guessing scenes, increasing circulation efficiency, reducing transaction costs, protecting customer interests.

 Industry Background

 Guess industry involves a wide range of areas, including traditional lottery, sports guess, game guess, also including legal gaming and entertainment market in some countries.
 According to statistics, the global guess industry market size reached 536 billion U.S. dollars (some countries include gaming and entertainment market).
-As the third region of the global population, the development of the gaming industry of the Southeast Asian countries has been an important industry.
+As the third most population region on earth

+, the development of the gaming industry of the Southeast Asian countries has been an important industry.
 The Philippines is the largest gaming scale in Southeast Asia.
 And the 2018 Philippine market’s total gaming revenues are expected to grow by 9.4%, including online gaming, internet lottery and other emerging internet gaming segments, which play a key role in the country’s gaming industry.
-Gaming will be an mainly application scene of guessing chain, which will be building a full range of deep cooperative relations with the Philippines, Cambodia and other Southeast Asian countries gambling entertainment companies, to provide a new guess services.
+Gaming will be mainly an application scene of guessing chain, which will be building a full range of deep cooperative relations with the Philippines, Cambodia and other Southeast Asian countries gambling entertainment companies, to provide a new guess services.

 Blockchain Background

-The block chain is essentially a decentralized distributed ledger database, whose value is to generate a series of data blocks by constructing self-organizing networks and using cryptographic correlation algorithm.
-Each of data blocks contain the information of valid confirmation of multiple trades.
+The block chain is essentially a decentralized distributed ledger database, whose value is to generate a series of data blocks by constructing self-organizing network and by using cryptographic correlation algorithm.
+Each data block contains the information of valid confirmation of multiple transactions.
 And the time is orderly and cannot be tampered.
 Thus, a distributed consensus mechanism is established to realize the decentralized trust system.
 For example, Bitcoin, the underlying architecture technology is block chain technology, using the features of decentralized, unforgeable, open and transparent, distributed accounting, tamper-proofing, intelligent contract and so on, realizing that transferring the value to the world without intermediary.

 At the same time, as a kind of database, blockchain has several major characteristics.
 First, records can only be added to this database, and cannot be removed or changed.
 Second, the blockchain database is distributed across multiple computers, which have a partial or complete copy of the database.
 For example, the Bitcoin blockchain is stored on millions of machines.
-In addition, there is an important feature that we can deploy computer code to the blockchain for permanent storage and wait to be executed.
-Therefore, the blockchain has the feature of immutability, coupled with its distribution on multiple computers, which means that hackers are extremely difficult to tamper it
+In addition, it has an important feature that we can deploy computer code to the blockchain for permanent storage and wait to be executed.
+Therefore, the blockchain has the feature of immutability, coupled with its distribution on millions of computers, which means that hackers are extremely difficult to tamper it